MariaDaskalaki/Cancer_from_evolutionary_perspective/README.md

 The population reaches up to 100000 (for example in Gompertz_model).
 As the populations size increases the fixation becomes more difficult even if the mutation rate is interrupted after 300 generations.

+POP_SIM_CA2: Implementing Gompertz model with one-dimensional cellular automata

+1) A one dimensional cellular automaton is proposed for implementing the Gompertz model to formulate tumor growth dynamics, which is called Gompertz CA.

+2) First a discrete model is derived from standard Gompertz model.
+Then, stohastically evolutionary rules for the Gompertz CA are developped based on fitness and the discrete Gompertz model.
+The Gopertz CA is therefore randomized by the stohastically evolutionary rules, so that it can be represented with a stohastic process or a stohastic differential equation.

+3) A growing tumor is regarded as a self-organized complex evolutionary system.
+Tumors, in terms of complex systems, can be analogous to cellular automata and tumor cells to automaton cells.